 Some people can eat anywhere.
 Standing up, laying on the sofa, driving the car, walking, generally on the go.
 Eating is possible everywhere.
-I have a friend who eats mangoes in the bath – you know who you are KC.
 Try and select one place in the home, or work situation where you will eat.
 Do your eating there, but nothing else.
-For those of us working from home at the moment who may have to multi-purpose a kitchen table, then use different seats for eating and working.
-This way sitting in the one seat carries the eating association, but when you move to the other seat, well that’s where you work, do home schooling, or perhaps general home administration.
+For those of us working from home at the moment who may have to multi-purpose a kitchen table.
+If this is you then use different seat places for eating and working.
+This way sitting in the one seat and place at the table carries the eating association, but when you move to the other seat, well that’s where you work.

 5. Leave something behind on your plate

-Another helpful strategy to learn control over what you consume is learning to leave something behind on your plate.
+Another evidence based helpful strategy to learn control over what you consume is leaving something behind on your plate.
 It doesn’t matter how much – 2 lettuce leaves, 6 peas, a mouthful of curry.
 If we can learn to exert control in this way it helps to emphasise our abilities to not always respond to the sights and smells of food.
 We do not have to follow the ‘clean your plate’ mantra, which we may have learned as children.
-Instead we can learn to cherish our bodies, cherish the food we put on our plates, and cherish a more sustainable way of cooking, eating and living.
+Instead we learn to cherish our bodies, cherish the food we put on our plates, and cherish a more sustainable way of cooking, eating and living.